Aman-vijay/AskPdf/README.md

 # AskPDF

-A powerful full-stack web application that allows users to upload and interact with PDF documents through an intelligent chat interface.
+A  web application that allows users to upload and interact with PDF documents through an intelligent chat interface.
 Designed to provide a seamless experience for reading, understanding, and querying documents using AI.

 Built using React Js, Node.js/Express, and Google Gemini API, the app implements a Retrieval-Augmented Generation (RAG) pipeline for highly relevant and contextual answers.